-of 2019 Johns Hopkins SAIS Master of Arts graduates were employed or pursuing additional education within six months of graduation.
+of 2022 Johns Hopkins SAIS Master of Arts in Sustainable Energy graduates were employed, pursuing fellowships or internships, or pursuing additional education within six months of graduation.

 All Johns Hopkins SAIS students, whether they take classes on campus or online, can access the full breadth of our career services, including individual coaching, tailored job searches and networking opportunities.
 Nearly 200 employers visit Johns Hopkins annually to present their organizations and their recruitment processes, giving students an inside look into a variety of rewarding opportunities.

 Our alumni often stay highly engaged with the Johns Hopkins SAIS community and help to mentor current students, offer professional development advice and participate in employer presentations.
 The Johns Hopkins University alumni network is more than 230,000 strong and spans the globe.
 Graduates work in environments ranging from private sector energy organizations to The United Nations, meaning that we can connect you with alumni who work in the specific areas you’re most interested in.

 Here are some quick facts about employment for our 2019 Master of Arts graduates: